verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Ummm.
 Let me check.
 This just says no one likes you.
 - [ ] Is that some sort of unresolved childhood thing?
 - [ ] Why are my arms so weak?
 It's like I did that push up last year for nothing.
+- [ ] What are you trying to get me to say?